raoul2000/yii2-workflow/guide/docs/overview.md

 ### Assignement and Initial Status

-The first operation you'll probably need to perform is assigning a status to your model.
+The first operation you'll probably need to perform is assigning a status to our model.
 The natural way to do this is by simply assigning a value to the `status` attribute.

 ```php